Shop, tour and explore the outdoors in Jaipur

 - City Palace of Jaipur (3.6 km)

-This 18th-century royal residence stands as a monument to the enduring work of Maharaja Sawai Jai Singh.
+This 18th-century royal residence stands as a monument to the enduring work of Maharaja Sawai Jai Singh II.
 Tour the palace gardens, the courtyards, the temples and a unique museum with intriguing exhibits.

 No trip to Jaipur would be complete without a stop at this impressive edifice that overlooks Maota Lake.
 Located on the same hill as Jaigarh Fort, Amber Fort offers tours of the spectacular gardens and sandstone temples found throughout this 16th-century, white-marble structure, which once served as the home of Rajput royalty.